pablo-meier/Pablog/_src/posts/2010-03-21-on-jazz-popularity.md

 enable it.
-I'm not well-versed in the origins of rap, but the perfect storm of inner-city life in the recessions of the 70's and 80's, about a generation after a civil rights movement to disillusioned youth with few options (and with lewdness/violence slowly being more acceptable in recorded media), are you surprised rap emerged?
+I'm not well-versed in the origins of rap, but the perfect storm of inner-city life in the recessions of the 70's and 80's, about a generation after a civil rights movement to disillusioned youth with few options (and with lewdness/violence slowly being more acceptable in recorded media, which itself was becoming cheaper and cheaper to produce), are you surprised rap emerged?

 The funny thing about him hating on rap is that it's followed a very similar progression to Jazz: first it was a dirty, lower-class music for Mean